hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

   * Find a SOT23 3.3V regulator that JLCPCB supports.
   * Move 3.3V regulator closer to users of 3.3V regulators?
   * Use 3.3V from Nucleo instead of regulator?
 Probably not.
-* Are LED resistors the right number of Ohms and wattage?
+* (DONE?)
+Are LED resistors the right number of Ohms and wattage?
-* Are Shut resistor packages big enough?
+* (DONE) Are Shunt resistor packages big enough?
 NO: Schematic says 1608.
 PCB uses 3216

 ## WOWBus

 * (DONE) Update WOWBus schematic.
-* Resize 120Ω Resistors (requires .2W, prefer .25W)?:
+* (DONE) Resize 120Ω Resistors (requires .2W, prefer .25W)?:
   Does 0603 support .25W?
+No, but 3216(1206) does.
 * Are solid state relay current limit resistors (R61, R62) are currently 100KΩ;1608.
   * Are the right value for Ohms to limit current?
   * Are the sized right, or can theye be down-sized?
+* Route LED (R58, D3) to be off of NESTOP.
+* (DONE) Is LED current limit (R58) properly sized?

 ## SBC